-Press the Windows key + C, click Settings > Power then click Shut Down

-Or:

-You can put the computer in Sleep mode by pressing the Sleep hotkey or by closing the display.
+Press the Windows key, click Power then select Shut Down Or: You can put the computer in Sleep mode by pressing the Sleep hotkey or by closing the display.

 When you are ready to use the computer again, open the display and, if necessary, press and release the power button.